 Finishing media are applied and used to perform a lot of functions, depending on their type, and constituents.
 Their most popular applications include:

 Cut: Finishing media can, through cutting, help to remove burrs and smoothen surfaces.
 They are usually able to carry out cutting action because they contain high percentages of abrasive.
-In some situations too, finishing media are loaded too, through cutting, give workpieces dull matte finishing –a form of completely random scratch pattern
+In some situations too, finishing media are loaded to, through cutting, give workpieces dull matte finishing –a form of completely random scratch pattern.

-Parts Separation: Another important application of finishing media, lies in being used to separate workpieces during finishing processes such as burnishing, deburring, cutting, amongst others.
+Parts Separation: Another important application of finishing media lies in being used to separate workpieces during finishing processes such as burnishing, deburring, cutting, among others.
 This is achieved by moderating the media to workpiece ration, in controlling the amount of part-on-part contact.

 Surface Scrubbing: Finishing media are also applied when needs to scrub workpiece surfaces arise.
 Whether abrasive or non-abrasive finishing media, they help to assist the compounds in cleaning the workpieces.

 10. What shapes do finishing media come in?

 Finishing media come in an unlimited number of shapes.

 The reason being that media size often determines the suitability of a media to finish some particular workpieces.